mikey084/TutorialDataStruct/draft1.md

 What are we aiming to cover?
 Learn the about the components of a graph and how they form the graph data structure.
-Learn to represent graphs through adjacency matrix and adjacency linkedList Implement graph and apply two popular graph algorithms Breadth First Search and Depth First Search.
-And the Stack and Queue data structures associated with each.
+Learn to represent graphs through adjacency matrix and adjacency linkedList Implement graph and apply the popular graph algorithms Breadth First Search and the Queue data structures associated with it.

 What are the parts that comprise a graph?